-If you are reading this, you are likely a very concerned parent, or other care giver, who is looking for guidance about how to help your loved one who is using substances.
+If you are reading this, you are likely a very concerned family member, or other care giver, who is looking for guidance about how to help your loved one who is using substances.

 While expert advice can and should be an important part of you seeking help for your loved one struggling with substance use, it can be life-changing to talk with someone who has been in your shoes.

-CAA Coaching is a peer-to-peer program, by which a parent seeking help and perspective on their child’s substance use issues is paired with a CAA peer to peer coach, who has also traveled the path of dealing with a child’s substance use.
-By speaking with someone who has been there and walked in their shoes, parents can learn how to stay connected to their loved one and get the support and encouragement they need and deserve.
+CAA Coaching is a peer-to-peer program, by which a families seeking help and perspective on a loved ones substance use are connected with a CAA Family Resource Coach or Family Recovery Coach who has also traveled the path of dealing with a relative’s substance use.
+By speaking with someone who has been there and walked in their shoes, families can learn get the support and encouragement they need and deserve.

-CAA Coaches will listen to your story that often accompany a loved one’s substance use.
-We provide support and guidance to families struggling with their son’s, daughter’s, and loved one’s substance use.
+CAA provides support and guidance to families struggling with a loved one’s substance use.

-All communications are confidential, and coaching is provided free of charge, except for any messaging or data rates accrued via text message.
+All communications are confidential, and coaching is provided free of charge.

 Keep in mind for any emergencies you should always dial 911.